junxit/us-congress-bills-115/bill.md

 - **(a)** *Date of termination* The Commission shall terminate on July 1, 2020.
 - **(b)** *Transfer of documents and materials* Before the date of termination specified in subsection (a), the Commission shall transfer all documents and materials of the Commission to the National Archives or another appropriate Federal entity.

+## § 9.
+Expenditures of Commission

+All expenditures of the Commission shall be made solely from donated funds.